karishmavanjani/python_trump/README.md

 # Text analysis of Trump's tweets
-This python code looks at the number of times President Trump used the words millions or billions in his tweets.
+This python code can looks for any keyworf in President Trump's tweets.

+Here are some intersting findings:
-Result: More than 200 tweets were published in a single year with the either the word 'million' or 'billion' in it.
+More than 200 tweets were published in a single year with the word 'million' or 'billion' in it.
+Exactly 15 tweets mentioned the word impeachment.
+Almost 200 tweets talked about China.